cedalo/streamsheets-documentation/source/functions/streamsheet/json.rst

 together to a key and value pair using the JSON Syntax.
 Alternatively it is possible to specify a text which will be parsed to JSON or use one of the various INBOX/OUTBOX functions to reference an element from a message stored in inbox or outbox respectively.
 The optional second parameter can be used to convert the resulting JSON object to a textual representation.
 This function is mostly used within publish functions like::ref:`mqttpublish`.
+The JSON structure supports quotes "". eg. {"Key":"value"}

 **Syntax**